Vivienne Medrano: SpindleHorse

 Medrano founded the animation studio SpindleHorse, under which the pilot for Hazbin Hotel, the pilot and first season for Helluva Boss, and several animated shorts would be released.
 Medrano serves as the director, writer and character designer for SpindleHorse Toons.
 In an interview with Cartoon Brew, she said that much of the Hazbin Hotel pilot was funded by money from her Patreon, rather than income from YouTube's algorithm.
 The company Horseless Cowboy assisted Medrano with voice casting during the first season of Helluva Boss, with Richard Steven Horvitz serving as the voice director.
 Cartoon Brew described her as a "paragon of indie success in animation".

 In October 2019, the pilot episode of Hazbin Hotel was released on Medrano's YouTube channel.
 By September 2025, it had garnered over 117 million views.
 In November 2019, the pilot of Helluva Boss was released on her YouTube channel as well.
 In July 2020, Medrano released an animated music video for Hazbin Hotel called "Addict", featuring the Silva Hound song of the same name.
 In August 2020, Hazbin Hotel was picked up for a full series by A24.
 Animation Magazine said that A24 was taking a "bold step" by picking up the series.
 In 2023, scholar Ben Mitchell described Medrano's Hazbin Hotel and Helluva Boss as series which were "sensationally popular" and an effective use of Patreon to subsidize the show's art "through monthly tiered payments".

 On September 30, 2020, Medrano released an animated short film titled "Bad Luck Jack", based on ZooPhobia.
-The short was nominated and won for a Ursa Major Award in the "Best Dramatic Short Work" category.
+The short won an Ursa Major Award in the "Best Dramatic Short Work" category.
 The short was also listed as a "Recommended Anthropomorphic Dramatic Short Work" on the Ursa Major Award website.
 In September 2025, Medrano said she would like to do more with the webcomic's characters, possibly including more animated shorts and a graphic novel, the latter of which she wanted do as a college student.